Understanding

 I am HFit / AFit

-These two self-directed programs help you determine your cardiovascular health and fitness status.
+These two simple self-directed assessments help you determine your cardiovascular fitness

-Meet the Criteria on one or both and Get Awarded (see)
+Meet the Criteria on one or both assessments and Get Awarded (see sticker)

-Do not start this or any fitness program without agreeing to the waiver (see waiver) and are cleared to exercise by going over a PAR Q (see PAR Q).
-If you answer YES to any PAR Q questions talk to your doctor first before doing this or any exercise program.
+Do not start this or any fitness program without agreeing to the waiver and being cleared to exercise by going over a PAR Q. If you answer YES to any PAR Q questions, talk to your doctor first before starting this or any exercise program.

 1. Do you have blood pressure of 120/80 systolic/diastolic or below (even through medication)?
 Learn more about blood pressure here.

-2. Do you have resting heart rate of 65 or below?
+2. Do you have resting heart rate of <65 (first thing in morning) ?
 Typically the lower the resting heart rate the fitter you are.

 See HFit check-list (see tests).

-Complete and pass the HFit Program above and score above average on one of the AFit aerobic tests (see tests).
+Complete and pass the HFit Program above and score above average on one of the I am AFit aerobic tests (see tests).
 We can guide you to what is best for you and how.

 How to Improve your Heart Health!